 - Your injury does not appear to be getting better with time

 Use proper techniques when exercising or playing sports.
-Keep your knee strong and flexible.
+Keep your knees strong and flexible.

 Some cases of knee dislocation may not be preventable, especially if physical factors make you more likely to dislocate your knee.